KevCui/dotfiles/README.md

 ## How to configure

-You may or may not notice that there are some variables `%variable%` in dotfiles.
+You may or may not notice that there are some variables `%variable%` in some dotfiles.
 For example, in `zshrc`:

 ```
 export GITREPO="%gitrepo%"